KentaKodashima/ModernReactWithRedux/README.md

 - It prevents the browser from navigating to the new page and fetching new index.html file

+**NOTE:** With react-router, each component needs to be designed to work in isolation (fetch its own data)

 ## Email/Password Authentication
 - Store a record in a database with the user's email and password
 - When the user tries to login, we compare email/pw with whats stored in DB